postgresml/postgresml/pgml-dashboard/static/blog/mindsdb-vs-postgresml.md

 | On Premise    | ✅             | ✅          |
 | Web UI        | ✅             | ✅          |

 The difference in architecture leads to different tradeoffs and challenges.
 There are already hundreds of ways to get data into and out of a Postgres database, from just about every other service, language and platform that makes PostgresML highly compatible with other application workflows.
-On the other hand, the MindsDB Python service has a web interface, as well as accepts connections from specifically supported SQL clients like `psql` and provides a pseudo-SQL interface.
+On the other hand, the MindsDB Python service accepts connections from specifically supported clients like `psql` and provides a pseudo-SQL interface to the functionality.
 The service will parse incoming MindsDB commands that look similar to SQL (but are not), for tasks like configuring database connections, or doing actual machine learning.
 These commands typically have what looks like a sub-select, that will actually fetch data over the wire from configured databases for Machine Learning training and inference.

 MindsDB is actually a pretty standard Python microservice based architecture that separates data from compute over the wire, just with an SQL like API, instead of gRPC or REST.
 MindsDB isn't actually a DB at all, but rather an ML service with adapters for just about every database that Python can connect to.
-On the other hand, PostgresML runs ML algorithms inside the database process.
+On the other hand, PostgresML runs ML algorithms inside the database itself.
 It shares memory with the database, and can access data directly, using pointers to avoid the serialization and networking overhead that frequently dominates data hungry machine learning applications.
 Rust is an important language choice for PostgresML because its memory safety simplifies the effort required to achieve stability along with performance in a large and complex memory space.
 The tradeoff, is that it requires a Postgres database to actually host the data it operates on.

 In addition to the extension, PostgresML relies on PgCat to scale PostgresML clusters horizontally using both sharding and replication strategies to provide both scalable compute and storage.
 Scaling a low latency and high availability feature store is often the most difficult operational challenge for Machine Learning applications, and it's the primary driver of PostgresML's architectural choices.
 MindsDB leaves those issues as an exercise for the adopter, while also introducing a new single service bottleneck for ML compute implemented in Python.

 ## Benchmarks
 If you missed our previous article benchmarking [PostgresML vs Python Microservices](postgresml-is-8x-faster-than-python-http-microservices), spoiler alert, PostgresML is between 8-40x faster than Python microservice architectures that do the same thing, even if they use "specialized" in memory databases like Redis.
 The network transit cost as well as data serialization is a major cost for data hungry machine learning algorithms.
 Since MindsDB doesn't actually provide a DB, we'll create a synthetic benchmark that doesn't use stored data in a database (even though that's the whole point of SQL ML, right?).
 This will negate the network serialization and transit costs a MindsDB service would typically occur, and highlight the performance differences between Python and Rust implementations.